 Also read: Great Places to Eat in Taipa Village

 Situated on the stunning Nam Van waterfront along the Praia Grande promenade is one of the city’s best family attractions.
 Pedalos also known as pedal boats are a fun way to get the children outdoors, so consider exploring the pedalo service that runs daily.
 It’s available from 10:00am to 6:00pm year round except during summer (from June 1 to 30 September 30) when it runs between 10:00am and 7:00pm.
 A fee of MOP $20 is charged for using a two-seat pedalo on the lake for 30 minutes.
 If you want the whole family to join a fee of MOP $40 is charged for a four-seat pedalo.
 Please be advised that children aged under five are not allowed onboard the boats, and those aged between 5 and 12 must be accompanied by an adult.
 Life-saving vests are provided by the staff.
 Stroll along the beautiful area for a fun-filled day out with the kids.

 Golf is an incredible activity for kids no matter the age.
 It’s one of the unique sports that can hone focus and persistence in a young mind.
 Head to The Venetian Macao where you’ll find putters for kids and adults.
 There are also golf balls and scorecards for you to keep track of your game along the way.
 You can also enjoy drinks from the Golf Pavilion before or after you play.
 It’s priced at MOP $80 per person per hour and open from 10:00am to 6:00pm.
 Give this cool activity a try with your kids!

-This article was originally written by Shonda Blunt in July 2016 and updated by Apple in June 2020.
+This article was originally written by Shonda Blunt in July 2016 and updated by Sara Santos Silva in May 2021.